 There are several types of fuel suited for use in pits, just as there are various types of pits.
 Wood, wood chips, smokeless coal, charcoal, and gases such as propane and fireplace ethanol are common fire pit fuel alternatives.
 Let’s see if we can come up with a good solution for your heating needs.

-Starting with fire pits that use bioethanol, they are more likely to be decorative items, and not intend for outdoor use.
+Starting with fire pits that use bioethanol, are more likely to be decorative items, and not intended for outdoor use.

-They are also smaller, meaning that they use less fuel, the dimensions of the fire and heat output generation is smaller than other types.
-These less flaming fire pits can produce between 1,000 and 4000 BTUs.
+They are also smaller, meaning that they use less fuel, and the dimensions of the fire and heat output generation are smaller than other types.
+These less-flaming fire pits can produce between 1,000 and 4000 BTUs.